Orton, Peterborough: History

 Orton was designated the second township in the new town expansion of Peterborough in 1967.
 It is composed of the ancient villages of Orton Waterville and Orton Longueville, together with the newer developments of Orton Brimbles, Orton Goldhay, Orton Malborne, Orton Southgate, Orton Winyates, Orton Wistow and most recently Orton Northgate.
 All lie south of the River Nene and are thus historically in Huntingdonshire, but are not in the current local government district of that name.

 In common with many New Towns the Ortons are characterised by extensive landscaping and tree planting.
-The A605 runs through the Ortons, connecting Peterborough to the A1(M) which runs from London to Edinburgh.
+The A605 Oundle Road runs through the Ortons, connecting Peterborough to the A1(M) which runs from London to Edinburgh.
 There is no church in Orton Wistow or Orton Northgate: these both fall within the parish of St Andrew's, Alwalton.

 As the Ortons were established, health centres were constructed, initially in Herlington and then at the Orton Centre.
 For a short time there was also a small branch surgery in Orton Wistow.
-Due to the expansion of the area and decay of the premises at Herlington, the Orton Wistow surgery was replaced by a new surgery at Clayton, Orton Goldhay.
+Due to the expansion of the area and decay of the premises at Herlington, it and the Orton Wistow surgery were replaced by a new surgery at Clayton, Orton Goldhay.
+The former surgery at Herlington was converted into a child and family centre.

+Orton has its own printed community newsletter, Orton Oracle, edited in magazine format and distributed by volunteers in the Ortons, Alwalton and Chesterton, appearing 10 times per year.
+Its printing is funded by local businesses paying for advertisers.
+It started out in 1974 as Contact and for many years was supported by the Community Education department above the public library in the old Bushfield Community College, a secondary school at Orton Centre.
+In the days before desktop publishing, volunteers met to paste up the typed copy on to boards which were then sent to Westcombe Print Services.
+When Contact closed in 2003, its production was immediately invested in the Orton Oracle team with many of the same volunteers, but with a single editor.
+This was possible due to initiatives amongst supporters of Churches Together in the Ortons.
+Oracle remains a community newsletter with a circulation of around 7,000.

 In 2001 Anglia Regional Co-operative Society closed its Rainbow supermarket at Orton Centre, the only major supermarket serving the Ortons.
 This was widely assumed to be due to competition from the Tesco Extra which had opened at nearby Serpentine Green in Hampton and the ongoing degeneration of the centre.
 In October 2008 the Co-operative returned to the Ortons with a new store in the regenerated Orton Centre, now renamed Ortongate.